Teradata/developer-resources/docs/install-ai-unlimited/quickstart/deploy-jupyter-docker.md

    ```
   The command downloads and starts a workspace service container and publishes the ports needed The command downloads and starts a JupyterLab container and publishes the ports needed to access it.

   Connect to JupyterLab using the URL: http://localhost:8888 and enter the token when prompted.
-For detailed instructions, see https://docs.teradata.com/r/Teradata-VantageTM-Modules-for-Jupyter-Installation-Guide/Teradata-Vantage-Modules-for-Jupyter/Teradata-Vantage-Modules-for-Jupyter [Teradata Vantage™ Modules for Jupyter Installation Guide] or https://quickstarts.teradata.com/jupyter.html [Use Vantage from a Jupyter Notebook].
+For detailed instructions, see [Teradata Vantage™ Modules for Jupyter Installation Guide](https://docs.teradata.com/r/Teradata-VantageTM-Modules-for-Jupyter-Installation-Guide/Teradata-Vantage-Modules-for-Jupyter/Teradata-Vantage-Modules-for-Jupyter) or [Use Vantage from a Jupyter Notebook](https://quickstarts.teradata.com/jupyter.html).

   </TabItem>
   <TabItem value="Compose" label="Docker Compose">

-With Docker Compose, you can easily configure, install, and upgrade your Docker-based JupyterLab installation.

 1. Install Docker Compose.
 See https://docs.docker.com/compose/install/.

 2. Create a **jupyter.yml** file.